lukacupic/PiX/README.md

 # Overview

 **PiX** is simple image editor written in Java's Swing, with several image processing tools available to the user.
-The software is still under development and will periodically be equipped with more tools in the future.

 Currently available tools are:
 * modifying the HSB (Hue, Saturation, Brightness) components of the image